Bear Lodge Mountains: Geography/Terrain

 The Bear Lodge Mountains were formed as a byproduct of the geological processes that created the Black Hills, and offer hikes throughout bottomlands, hills, and buttes.
 Unlike the Black Hills, this range is small and only a few igneous rocks are exposed.
 Just outside the range, however, lie the very large igneous intrusions of Devils Tower, Inyan Kara Mountain, and Sundance Mountain.
 Devils Tower is the most unique part of the range as it stands alone rising 1267 feet from nearby Belle Fourche Valley and 867 feet from the immediate base.

 Bounded on the north by the Belle Fourche River, the mountains have several Belle Fourche River tributaries including Redwater, Blacktail, Miller, Beaver, Lytle, Lame Jones, and Hay Creeks.
 There were coal mines in these river valleys which were first prospected in 1875 after the discovery of gold in feldspar porphyry near Warren Peak.
 The exact boundaries of the range are uncertain mainly due to the obscurity of the range even to locals who refer to the area as the Black Hills but for certain the high elevation areas and Devils Tower are definitively in the range.

 Sundance Mountain is 1 mile south of Sundance, Wyoming and consists of Eocene-aged (~46-50 million years old) porphyritic quartz latites.
 The rocks here have also been characterized as porphyritic subalkalic rhyolites.
 Its large intrusion from the open plains makes it a prominent feature.

 The southern part of the Bear Lodge Mountains contain the highest elevation areas which contain Warren Peak and Sheep Nose Mountain.
 Sheep Nose Mountain is a hiking destination and has exposed rock along with its view of Red Canyon which runs all around the Black Hills Region, also notably in the Belle Fourche River valley which contains Devils Tower National Monument.

 Along the Belle Fourche River area there is exposed red dirt due to oxidation of iron-rich minerals and sandstone as seen in the Red Valley in the Core Black Hills.
 To the north the tree cover becomes more sparse until the only trees survive due to the deep soil in certain areas.
-The tree cover eventually fades into unforested plain area of the Great Plains of which the Black Hills are the only mountain range actually in the Great Plains due to it not being apart of the Rocky Mountains.
+The tree cover eventually fades into unforested plain area of the Great Plains of which the Black Hills are the only mountain range actually in the Great Plains due to it not being a part of the Rocky Mountains.